saybuser/SCIPPlan/README.md

 ## Running SCIPPlan

-scipplan.py -d domain -i instance -h horizon -e epsilon
+scipplan.py -d domain -i instance -h horizon -e epsilon -g gap

 Example: python scipplan.py -d navigation -i 10x10 -h 2 -e 0.1

 Default value for horizon (i.e., if not provided) is 1.
 Horizon is incremented until a valid plan is found.

 Default value for epsilon (i.e., if not provided) is 0.01.

+Default value for optimality gap (i.e., if not provided) is 0.001 (i.e., 0.1%).

 ## Citation